ROCm/rocPyDecode/docs/reference/structures.rst

 ConfigInfo structure
 ============================

-The ConfigInfo structure contains information related to the curent GPU device to...
+The ConfigInfo structure members are used to describe the current GPU device-related information to be obtained by the rocPyDecode APIs.

 - **device_name**: String Contains the device name
 - **gcn_arch_name**: String Contains the GPU architecture name